jkspam2004/games/hangman/README.txt

 # Hangman Game

+A web version of this documentation at https://github.com/jkspam2004/games/tree/master/hangman

 Hangman is a game where the secret-keeper (in this case, the computer) thinks of a word, and the guesser (the user) tries to guess it one letter at a time.
 The guesser has six guesses.
 If the guesser guesses a letter which is part of the word, the secret-keeper will reveal all occurrences of that letter in the word.
 If the guesser guesses a correct letter such that all letters are now revealed, the game is over and player 2 has won.
 Instead if player 2 runs out of guesses before the whole word is discovered, the game is over and player 1 has won.

 ## Game Rules